 News of the month

-In December 2019, we read the following news:
+In December 2019, we read the following reports:

 Python 2 EOL

 Python 2 reaches its end of life (EOL) on January 1, 2020.
-(If you read this on Dec 31, 2019, then this is actually tomorrow.)
-The EOL date isn’t actually news, but known for more than five years.
-This means there won’t be any planned security updates for Python 2 in the future.
+(If you read this on Dec 31, 2019, then this is tomorrow.)
+The EOL date isn’t news but known for more than five years.
+There won’t be any planned security updates for Python 2 in the future.
 The final version of Python 2 will be 2.7.18 in mid-April 2020.

 As a user, check whether any of your applications still require Python 2.
 If you don’t need Python 2 anymore, remove it from your devices.
 If some applications still require Python 2, check whether there are any announcements regarding migrating to Python 3.
 In case of doubt, look for alternatives.

 As a developer, immediately consider migrating to Python 3 as the EOL date is known for years, and Python 2 won’t get any planned security updates in the future.